krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-If you have a huge lock contention on this method, and most of the
+If you observe a considerable lock contention in this method, and most of the
-time a key is already in the map, then you may consider the approach used in ```withoutLock()``` method.
+time a key is already in the map; then you may consider the approach used in the ```withoutLock()``` method.

 ## Time to safepoint
 {: #tts }

-The common knowledge in the Java developers world is that _garbage collectors_ need Stop-the-world (STW) phase to clean dead objects.
+The common misconception in the Java world is that _garbage collectors_ need a Stop-the-world (STW) phase to clean dead objects:
-First of all, **not only GC needs it**.
-There are other internal mechanisms that need to do some work, that require application threads to be paused.
+But **not only GC needs it**.
+Other internal mechanisms require application threads to be paused.
-For example JVM needs STW phase to _deoptimize_ some compilations and to revoke _biased locks_.
+For example, the JVM needs an STW phase to _deoptimize_ some compilations and to revoke _biased locks_.
 Let's get a closer look at how the
 STW phase works.

-On our JVM there are running some application threads:
+On our JVM, there are running some application threads:

 ![alt text](/assets/stw/1.png "chart 1")

-While running those threads from time to time JVM needs to do some work in the STW phase.
-So it start it with
+While running those threads from time to time, JVM needs to do some work in the STW phase.
+So it starts this phase, with a
-_global safepoint request_, which is an information for every thread to go to "sleep":
+_global safepoint request_, which informs every thread to go to "sleep":

 ![alt text](/assets/stw/2.png "chart 2")

-Every thread has to find out about this information.
+Every thread has to find out about this.
-Stopping at a safepoint is cooperative: each thread checks at certain points in the code if it needs to suspend.
+Stopping at a safepoint is cooperative: Each thread checks at certain points in the code if it needs to suspend.
-The time in which threads are going to be aware of STW phase is different for every thread.
+The time in which threads will be aware of an STW phase is different for every thread.
 Every thread has to wait for the slowest one.
-Time between starting STW phase, and the slowest thread finding that information is called
+The time between starting an STW phase, and the slowest thread suspension, is called
 _time to safepoint_:

 ![alt text](/assets/stw/3.png "chart 3")

-Only after every thread is asleep, JVM threads can do the work that needs the STW phase.
-A time when application threads were sleeping
+JVM threads can do the work that needs the STW phase only after every thread is asleep.
+The time when all application threads sleep,
 is called _safepoint operation time_:

 ![alt text](/assets/stw/4.png "chart 4")

-When JVM finishes its work application threads are waken up:
+When the JVM finishes its work, application threads are wakened up:

 ![alt text](/assets/stw/5.png "chart 5")

-If the JVM application suffers from long STW phases most of the time those are GC cycles, and that information can be found
+If the application suffers from long STW phases, then most of the time, those are GC cycles, and that information can be found
-in GC logs.
-But if the application has one thread that slows down every other from reaching the safepoint then
+in the GC logs or JFR.
+But the situation is more tricky if the application has one thread that slows down every other from reaching the safepoint.
-the situation is more tricky.

 ```shell
 # preparation